Causal discovery under a confounder blanket: Confounder Blankets and The Oracle Algorithm

-Our second inference rule eliminates (indirect) causes via relations of minimal dependence: \setlist{leftmargin=10mm} \begin{itemize}[noitemsep] \item[(R2)] If $\exists W \in \bm{A}$ such that $W \dep X ~|~ \bm A_{\backslash W} \cup [Y]$, then $X \preceq Y$. \end{itemize} (R2) applies when $Y$ \emph{activates} some path from $W$ to $X$.
+Our second inference rule eliminates (indirect) causes via relations of minimal dependence: \begin{enumerate}[align=left] \item[(R2)] If $\exists W \in \bm{A}: W \dep X ~|~ \bm A_{\backslash W} \cup [Y]$, then $X \preceq Y$. \end{enumerate} (R2) applies when $Y$ \emph{activates} some path from $W$ to $X$.
 This means that $Y$ must be a (descendant of a) collider on that path, and cannot be a non-collider on any other path active under ${\bm A}_{\backslash W}$.